dosiichuk/tours_backend/README.md

   - View the list of trips.
   - Register a new user at `/app/register`.
   - Book a trip at `/app/book` by selecting a trip and a user.

 ---

+## Scheduler

+There is also an application of a Scheduler, which sends emails to users regarding trips cheaper than $700 every day at 9:00 AM, as specified by `@Scheduled(cron = "0 0 9 * * ?")` in the backend.

+---